55+ Best Instagram Spots in San Francisco for Unique Photos

 San Francisco Photo Spots: Neighborhoods & City Streets

-Embarcadero: Cupid’s Span
+Cupid’s Span

 On the Embarcadero in a small park called Rincon Park is a unique sculpture of a bow and arrow called Cupid’s Span.
-This bow and arrow almost provides a frame to the corporate buildings behind it.
+This bow and arrow almost frame the corporate buildings behind it.
 You can walk all the way around it, picnic on the grass in front of it, or even join the kids using it as a slide!

 Once you’re done with your photoshoot, head to the Ferry Building for a treat!